-Four months later I ran into her at the same coffee house we’d gone to when we first met.
+Some time after that I ran into her at the same coffee house we’d gone to when we first met.
 Absent the need to “make it work,” we were astonished at how much we enjoyed each other.
 We began meeting regularly just to talk (Dutch treat, of course; we were only friends, after all).
 Soon regularly turned into daily.
 Anytime anything of significance occurred (roughly every 5 minutes), my first thought was to call her.

 We soon realized what our sniggering friends had known all along: we were a thing, a whatever-it-was-we-hadn’t-been-before.
 And both of us had abandoned our flak jackets.
 She looked at me one night and said in very un-church-girl language, “Oh, what the hell!” and kissed me.
 Not in the way you kiss a friend.

-Two weeks later, at a ridiculously romantic spot along Monterrey, California’s 17 Mile Drive, I asked her to marry me and took her picture as she said yes.
+One month later, at a ridiculously romantic spot along Monterrey, California’s 17 Mile Drive, I asked her to marry me and took her picture as she said yes.
 Romantic?
 Oh, yes.
 Except that I then opened the back of the camera (thinking it had one of those state-of-the-80s film cartridges—it didn’t) and ruined the entire roll of film.
 Nevertheless, the image of her saying “Yes!” is firmly mounted in the photo album of my memory.